Steve Redgrave: Honours

 He was awarded the Honorary Degree of Doctor of the University from Heriot Watt University in November 2001, having previously been awarded an Honorary Blue in 1997.

+In 2001, he was awarded the Honorary Degree of Doctor of Technology by Loughborough University.

 In 2000, his fifth Olympic gold was voted the greatest sporting moment in Channel 4's 100 Greatest Sporting Moments.

 The Redgrave Pinsent Rowing Lake was opened by him and Matthew Pinsent in 2006.
 The lake and boathouse provide training, medical and scientific facilities for the GB rowing squad.

 In 2013, he was awarded an honorary doctorate by the University of Edinburgh "in recognition of his outstanding sporting achievements and role as a sports ambassador".